FWKMultiverse/NEURAL-NEXUS/README.md

 If any single filter fails → **HOLD**.
 The system waits for the next cycle.

-This is intentional behavior.
-A system that knows when not to trade is more valuable than one that trades frequently.

 **Live test result:** During the March 19, 2026 gold market crash — one of the sharpest single-day selloffs in recent history — the system held all positions closed for over 8 hours without a single order.
 Balance unchanged.

 ---